 |Commonwealth Bank Travel Money Card||Mastercard||$1 / $100,000||$15||Load and use up to 13 foreign currencies, plus enjoy the security of a second backup card.|

-- Minimum and maximum load amounts.
+- Load amounts.
 Prepaid cards typically come with minimum and maximum amounts of money that you can load onto them at any given time.
 Most also have a maximum amount you can carry on the card.
 Depending on how much money you want access to on your prepaid card, these conditions will have an impact on which card is right for you.

 - Account management.
-Look for cards that offer online and mobile account management.
+Some prepaid cards offer online and mobile account management.
 This will allow you to track your spending, manage funds and update card details on-the-go.

 - Issue fee.
 Some prepaid cards may charge you a fee upon activation.
 This can range from $5 to $24.
-There are also cards that don't charge an issue fee, such as the Australia Post Load&Go Travel Card, the Qantas Cash card and the Velocity Global Wallet.
+There are also cards that don't charge an issue fee.

 - Loading fees.
-This type of fee is charged when you add money to the prepaid card balance.
-While not all cards apply a fee for loading money, it's important to check before you get one so you can keep your costs to a minimum.
+This fee is charged when you add money to the prepaid card balance.
+Some cards charge a fee for the initial load or reloads after that, so check what charges apply before you get the card.

 - Foreign currency fee.
 If you make payments in a currency that you don't have loaded onto your card, a fee of around 2-4% of the total transaction could apply.